Good as Gone

 "Good as Gone" is a song co-written recorded by American country music group Little Big Town.
 It was released in September 2006 as the third single from their album The Road to Here.
-The song was written by group members Karen Fairchild, Kimberly Roads, Phillip Sweet and Jimi Westbrook with Wayne Kirkpatrick.
+The song was written by group members Karen Fairchild, Kimberly Schlapman, Phillip Sweet and Jimi Westbrook with Wayne Kirkpatrick.

 Critical reception

 The song received a favorable review from Deborah Evans Price of Billboard, who wrote that "this energetic, uptempo number showcases the group's stellar harmonies as well as its songwriting prowess."

 Music video

 The music video was directed by Chris Hicky and premiered in September 2006.

 Chart performance

 The song debuted at number 58 on the U.S. Billboard Hot Country Songs chart for the week of September 30, 2006.